MayurHirpara1/SortFlow/README.md

 # SortFlow

-**SortLab** is an interactive web application designed to help users understand and visualize how different sorting algorithms work in real time.
+**SortFlow** is an interactive web application designed to help users understand and visualize how different sorting algorithms work in real time.
 Built using **React** and **Tailwind CSS**, SortLab offers an engaging way to explore sorting techniques through smooth, dynamic animations.

 ## 🚀 Features